NASA-IMPACT/csdap-cumulus/docs/OPERATING.md

   `"granuleIdExtraction"` property value (again, for convenience)
 - the `"files"/"sampleFileName"` property value should match the top level `"sampleFileName"` property value (again, for convenience)
+- the `"meta/prefixGranuleIds"` property value is optional, and defaults to `false`.
+If specified, it should be either `true` or `false`.
+Note that this is a _boolean_ value, and thus must _not_ be enclosed in quotes.
+If set to `true`, during discovery, the granule ID extracted from the name of a file (via the `"granuleIdExtraction"` regular expression) will be prefixed with the name of the collection (as specified by the `"name"` property in this definition file), separated by a dash (`"-"`).
+For example, if the collection name is `"MyCollection"`, and the granule ID extracted from a granule file's name is `"12345"`, the granule ID will be modified to be `"MyCollection-12345"`.
+This feature is a naive accomodation for granules where the `"GranuleUR"` property within a granules UMM-G metadata file (`"*cmr.json"`) does _not_ match the granule ID that Cumulus extracted from the file name (which is an assumption made within Cumulus).
+Rather, the `"GranuleUR"` value is in the format just described.
+Such is the case for the PSScene3Band collection, so that collection explicitly sets this property to `true`.
+This is generally not the case, so it is generally unlikely that this property needs to be set.
+Further, if the `"GranuleUR"` differs from the extracted granule ID in some other way, this naive accomodation won't work, and further logic will be required.

 The trickiest part of configuring a collection is determining the regular expression to use for extracting the granule ID from a filename.
 For examples,